 He then asked me a pivotal question: “What kind of books do you read for enjoyment?”
 Oh, that was easy: I read health and nutrition books, as they had helped me to overcome a couple health issues.
 From there nutrition had become a hobby of mine.
 Things were coming into focus.

 With nutrition at the core, I began to get excited and envision myself helping others improve their health.
-I enrolled in a local nutrition certification program knowing that I did not want to return to college to become an RD, and most likely work in an institutional setting (my “seven-ness” sensed there would be less freedom and creativity there).
+I enrolled in a local nutrition certification program knowing that I did not want to return to college to become an RD (registered dietician), and most likely work in an institutional setting (my “seven-ness” sensed there would be less freedom and creativity there).

 I simultaneously contacted Dr. John McDougall, whose nutrition books had helped me a great deal, with the hope of landing a part-time or even volunteer job that would allow me to dip my toes into the field.
 The timing was right and I began working for the McDougalls part-time at their live-in nutrition programs and special events.